julianh2o/reflowster.com/reflowsterresources/reflowsolderingguide.markdown

 Sometimes exporting Gerber files can be a little tricky, so we've been using a nifty program called "gerbv" (gerbv.sourceforge.net) to verify our Gerber and NC Drill files.
 It's lightweight and free, and it's a good sanity check to make sure all your layers are lined up.

-We've been using Seeed Studio (www.seeedstudio.com) for our circuit boards and have been very pleased with the quality and price of the circuit boards.
+We've been using <a href="http://www.seeedstudio.com/">Seeed Studio</a> for our circuit boards and have been very pleased with the quality and price of the circuit boards.
 They are, however, located in China and will often take a few weeks to arrive here in the US.
+A potential alternative, especially for Europe residents is <a href="http://mint-tek.com/">Mint Tek</a>.

 Regardless of which service you use, be sure to double check the manufacturer specifications for your chosen provider.
 Each manufacturer will have slightly different minimum trace, silkscreen, and hole sizes.
 Usually getting this wrong simply means that they'll email you asking for a resubmission that fits the constraints.